hayoungc/bunny-mbti/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-It is a simple MBTI test using Handmandoo + Bunny collaboration.
+It is a simple MBTI test using Handmandoooo + Bunny collaboration.
 If you answer 12 questions, you can check your type among 16 personality types, and you can share it with your friends.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>